-The objective of Probation Services for Article 3 Juvenile Delinquency matters is to provide effective screening, assessment, case planning, client engagement, and where appropriate, evidence-based services to youth, for the non-judicial resolution of suitable complaints.
+The objective of [the JD preliminary procedure] Probation Services for Article 3 Juvenile Delinquency matters is to provide [opportunity] effective screening, [for] assessment, case planning, client engagement, [and effective community] and where appropriate, evidencebased services to youth, for the non-judicial resolution of suitable complaints.
 The goal of these services is to address the needs of youth, reduce unnecessary reliance on detention and reduce future re-arrest/recidivism.
-Section 356.3 Applicability.

-This Part contains all requirements for the provision of adjustment services by probation in matters pertaining to Juvenile Delinquency, pursuant to FCA Article 3 and URFC.
+This Part contains all requirements for the provision of adjustment services by probation in matters pertaining to Juvenile Delinquency, pursuant to FCA Article 3 [§308.1] and URFC [§205.22].
 This Part also contains requirements for the probation department to perform pre-dispositional supervision of a youth alleged to be a juvenile delinquent with a case pending in Family Court, in accordance with FCA and URFC.